Report a problem

 Road line markings at Prince Henry seem to fade very quickly, to the point where they're sometimes almost impossible for drivers to see.
 This can be a particular problem with visiting drivers who are unfamiliar with the area.
 Randwick City Council manages road and footpath infrastructure throughout the Randwick local government area.
 If you have any concerns regarding road surface markings, please contact Randwick City Council.

 For security and safety reasons, it’s important that the street lighting in and around Prince Henry is always functional.
 Most of the street lights at Prince Henry are Randwick City Council’s responsibility, with a small proportion, generally those lights located on private roads, being the responsibility of the Community Association.
-Unless we advise either Council or Dynamic as soon as we notice a problem, it's possible that an extended period of time will elapse before action is taken.
+Unless we advise either Council or the CA Managing Agent as soon as we notice a problem, it's possible that an extended period of time will elapse before action is taken.
 Each street light has its own unique ID number and is clearly labelled as being the responsibility of one of the three entities listed below.
 Please quote all of the details on the label when you make contact to ensure the problem is attended to promptly:

 Randwick City Council